julot424/julot424/README.md

-# 💫 About Me:
+# 💫 About Me

-🔭 I’m currently working on a serious game <br>👯 I’m looking to collaborate on <br>🤝 I’m looking for help with<br>🌱 I’m currently learning java, c#, SQL, php, html, css<br>💬 Ask me about<br>⚡ Fun fact
+🔭 Currently working on cool software projects and small apps
+👯 Open to collaborate on creative programming challenges
+🤝 Looking for guidance on algorithms, optimization, and best practices
+🌱 Learning & experimenting with **Java, C#, SQL, PHP, HTML, CSS**, and **design patterns**
+💬 Ask me about programming, web dev, and building useful projects
+⚡ Fun fact: I love turning ideas into code and discovering new tech along the way 🚀

 ## 🌐 Socials: